-Being Portuguese, Jane Austen is not an author we hear about at school, despite having started to learn English when I was 10 years old.
+Being Portuguese, Jane Austen is not an author I heard about at school, despite having started to learn English when I was 10 years old.
 I was introduced to Jane Austen’s work by watching the 2005 film adaptation of Pride and Prejudice.
 It is a British-American production directed by Joe Wright and staring Keira Knightley as Elizabeth Bennet and Matthew Macfadyen as Mr Darcy.

 Soon after watching the film, I read the book and fell in love with Jane Austen.
-So, I have this adaptation to thanks for introducing to one of my now favourite authors.
+So, I have this adaptation to thank for introducing me to one of my now favourite authors.